Sak Yant Myths & Misinformation

 We have the Answer at our Sak Yant FAQ

-Sak Yant Myths and Misinformation : Corrected!
+Sak Yant Information: Myths and Misinformation Corrected

-Since most of the Sak Yant Myths and Misinformation are created and copied from the Expert Vagabond websites article ‘Blessed By A Monk: How I Got My Magic Sak Yant Tattoo’, this article will list and correct some of the misconceptions.
+Many of the Sak Yant Myths and Misinformation are created and copied from the Expert Vagabond websites article ‘Blessed By A Monk: How I Got My Magic Sak Yant Tattoo’, this article will list and correct some of the misconceptions found on that blogpost and others.

 Some are important, others are just a result of insufficient knowledge or research.
 The author himself acknowledges how he learned about the Sak Yant ..
-“Traveling around Southeast Asia while living out of my backpack, I learned about these tatoos from some fellow travelers and thought it sounded like a cool experience“.
+“Traveling around Southeast Asia while living out of my backpack, I learned about these tattoos from some fellow travelers and thought it sounded like a cool experience”.
 It is not really the best source to learn about traditional and sacred rituals of a country from someone promoting budget experiences he learns from backpackers.

-1) Sak Yant Myth - Origins of the Sak Yant
+1) Sak Yant Myth - Origins of the Sak Yant are Buddhist Monks

 Misconception: “Buddhist monks originally engraved Sak Yant into warriors seeking protection and strength in battle.
 Often covering their entire bodies from head to toe in magic symbols to prevent knives and arrows from piercing their skin”